blissjaspis/education/private-docker-registry.md

 This guide will use a DigitalOcean Droplet as the host, but the principles apply to any VPS provider or on-premises server.

+## Registry-Only Setup (Without Komodo)

+**Komodo is optional.** If you only want a simple private registry for storing and retrieving Docker images (like Docker Hub), you can skip Komodo entirely.

+### What You Get With Registry Only:
+- ✅ Private image storage (unlimited repositories)
+- ✅ Push/pull from local development
+- ✅ Authentication and security
+- ✅ HTTPS with TLS certificates

+### What You Lose Without Komodo:
+- ❌ Web UI for deployment management
+- ❌ Automated CI/CD deployment triggers
+- ❌ Advanced deployment features

+### Steps to Skip for Registry-Only Setup:
+1. **Skip Komodo DNS**: Don't create `komodo.your-domain.com` DNS record
+2. **Skip Komodo in nginx**: Remove Komodo upstream and server blocks from `core.conf`
+3. **Skip Komodo service**: Remove the `komodo` service from `docker-compose-core.yml`
+4. **Skip Komodo volume**: Remove `komodo-data` volume from compose file
+5. **Skip Komodo SSL**: Don't get SSL certificate for `komodo.your-domain.com`
+6. **Skip Section 6**: "CI/CD Integration with Komodo" (not needed for basic registry)

+The registry will work identically for local development - you can still push, pull, and manage images as described in Section 2.

 ## Prerequisites

 - A DigitalOcean account.
 - A registered domain name (e.g., `your-domain.com`).
 This is highly recommended for setting up a secure registry with TLS.
 - A DigitalOcean Droplet (VPS) running Ubuntu 24.04 LTS.
 - Docker and Docker Compose V2 installed on your Droplet.
 - DNS `A` record pointing a subdomain (e.g., `registry.your-domain.com`) to your Droplet's IP address.

+**Additional for full setup with Komodo:**
-You will also need another subdomain for Komodo (e.g., `komodo.your-domain.com`) and domains for each website you plan to host.
+- Another subdomain for Komodo (e.g., `komodo.your-domain.com`) if using the deployment UI.
+- Additional domains for each website you plan to host if deploying websites.

 ## 1. Setting up the Core Infrastructure

-This section covers setting up the shared, stable components of your system: the Nginx reverse proxy, the private Docker Registry, and the Komodo deployment tool.
+This section covers setting up the shared, stable components of your system: the Nginx reverse proxy and the private Docker Registry.
+(Komodo is optional - see [Registry-Only Setup](#registry-only-setup-without-komodo) if you don't need the deployment UI.)

 1.  **Create Project Directories:**
     On your DigitalOcean droplet, create a main directory for your projects.
 We'll create separate subdirectories for the core infrastructure and each website to keep things organized.